jbirkenmaier/Bullet-Journal-Application/README.md

 -created "class Activity" <br>
 -created the layout for integrating matplotlib <br>

+02.04.2024:<br>
+-Data can now be entered by the user <br>
+-Data gets plotted and updated using the matplotlib library <br>

 Further goals: <br>
---> Create an input area so that users can input data<br>
---> Visually presenting the data given by the user using matplotlib <br>
---> storing the given data, so that the application can be used as a journal<br>
+--> storing the given data, so that the application can be used as a journal  <br>
+--> Create nicer plots <br>
+--> Ability to personalize the appearance by the user <br> --> Ability to set goals <br>
+--> Ability to take journaling notes <br>